Storefront Commands

 finqu storefront create my-storefront

-# With custom template
+# Use a custom template

 finqu storefront create my-store --template https://github.com/org/custom-template.git